 Work is continuing on electrification of the Tonsley line and passenger services will resume with the introduction of Adelaide's new electric trains in early 2014.

-The Belair line is being electrified from Goodwood to Adelaide to provide operational flexibility for Adelaide's new electric trains, with night and weekend works scheduled outside of peak hours until early 2014.
+The Belair line is being electrified from Goodwood to Adelaide to provide operational flexibility for Adelaide's new electric train services on the Seaford and Tonsley lines.

 A new station at St Clair complements the completed Port Adelaide Viaduct, which included replacement of approximately 600 metres of track, repairs to structural steelwork and minor station upgrades.

-A new railway station approximately 8.7 kilometres from Adelaide on the Outer Harbor line is being built between the existing Woodville Station and Cheltenham Parade, to serve the new St Clair development.
+A new railway station approximately 8.7 kilometres from Adelaide on the Outer Harbor line has been built between the existing Woodville Station and Cheltenham Parade, to serve the new St Clair development.

 After track upgrades, installation of masts and portals, two new stations and six station upgrades, the Gawler line electrification from Adelaide to Salisbury is on hold, pending funding.